coworkingcameroon/Thebuzz/content/homepage/intro/index.md

 ---
 title: Enter here to edit.
-when: 19th & 20th of October 2018
+when: 19th & 20th of October 2019
-where: the heart of Porto.
+where: the heart of Yaounde.
 banner: /media/uploads/intro.jpg
 ---